General FAQs

 Preventing unauthorized access to a site helps protect your people, property and assets from damage or theft.
 Additionally, it may also act as a safety measure, preventing people from going near a potentially dangerous area or equipment.

-There are a number of companies throughout the UK and beyond which have the facilities to offer printing
+There are a number of companies throughout the UK and beyond which have the facilities to offer printing services.
+Should you need a recommendation, let us know.
+We will be pleased to help.

 The sensor is a device designed to be fitted to windows and doors to detect the breaking or forcing open of the door/window.
 Contacts are fitted to doors and windows to detect a physical opening regardless of the force used.
 It will not necessarily indicate that the door/window is securely closed.
 It is the responsibility of the operator to ensure that all doors and windows covered by the alarm are closed before arming the system.